ajay1236671/learnings/README.md

 It is a wrapper for docker

 pod - The smallest object in kubernetes.
+It is one or more container ReplicaSet - Ensures N copies of a pod.
+It ensures a specified number of identical pods are always running.

+Installing minikube and virtual box